 About

-I am an Assistant Professor in the Department of Geography at Indiana University in Bloomington.
 In my research I study interactions between vegetation dynamics, carbon and water cycles at scales ranging from ecosystems to the globe.
 I use field and satellite data analysis, together with process-based models, to better understand terrestrial biogeochemical processes in response to anthropogenic environmental change and natural disturbance.
 A key objective of my research is to use this knowledge to improve model projections of feedbacks between the terrestrial biosphere, climate change, and human activity, and to use these models to investigate how we can mitigate the impact of future global change.
+I study a variety of different ecosystems at scales from plants to the globe; however, my current focus is on drylands.
+Please see my research project pages for more information.

-Previously, I was a Research Associate in the School of Natural Resources and the Environment at the University of Arizona, working with Dave Moore and Russ Scott and Joel Biederman at the USDA ARS on the interaction between vegetation dynamics and carbon and water cycling in semi-arid/dryland ecosystems.
-Before that I was a Research Scientist at the Laboratoire des Sciences du Climat et de l’Environnement (LSCE) in Paris, working primarily with Philippe Peylin, Fabienne Maignan, Cédric Bacour and Philippe Ciais.
+Prior to starting my faculty position at IU, I was a Research Associate in the School of Natural Resources and the Environment at the University of Arizona, working with Dave Moore and Russ Scott and Joel Biederman at the USDA ARS (among many other collaborators) on the interaction between vegetation dynamics and carbon and water cycling in semi-arid/dryland ecosystems.
+Before that I was a Postdoctoral Research Scientist at the Laboratoire des Sciences du Climat et de l’Environnement (LSCE) in Paris, working primarily with Philippe Peylin, Fabienne Maignan, Cédric Bacour and Philippe Ciais.
 My work was centered around using both satellite and in-situ data to constrain the parameters of the ORCHIDEE land surface model (part of the IPSL earth system model), with a particular focus on constraining the global land carbon sink.
 For more information about our ongoing work in the ORCHIDEE data assimilation team please see our website.

 Another strand of my research at LSCE was related to analysing uncertainties in land cover to plant functional type mapping as part of the European Space Agency (ESA) Climate Change Initiative (CCI) Land Cover Project, as well as investigating the impact of land use and land cover change scenarios on simulated carbon, water and energy fluxes.